Skip to main content

 • In 1943, the Pittsburgh Steelers and the Philadelphia Eagles played one season together as the Steagles.2

-• Established in 1751, Pennsylvania Hospital in Philadelphia is considered the oldest hospital in the U.S.2
+• Established in 1751, Pennsylvania Hospital in Philadelphia is considered one of the oldest public hospitals in the U.S.2

 How to get home insurance in Pennsylvania